mdn/content/files/en-us/web/css/system-color/index.md

 - `MarkText`
   - : Text that has been specially marked (such as by the HTML `mark` element)
 - `SelectedItem`
-  - : Background of selected items, for example a selected checkbox
+  - : Background of selected items, for example, a selected checkbox
 - `SelectedItemText`
   - : Text of selected items
 - `VisitedText`